hirrolot/metalang99/README.md

 ### Q: What about debugging?

-A: See the chapter [_Testing, debugging, and error reporting_](https://hirrolot.gitbook.io/metalang99/testing-debugging-and-error-reporting).
+A: See the chapter [_"Testing, debugging, and error reporting"_](https://hirrolot.gitbook.io/metalang99/testing-debugging-and-error-reporting).

 ### Q: What about IDE support?